vijay03/cs360v-f20/notes/vm-cpu.md

     * Both allow direct execution of virtual machine on the processor (termed `vmentry`) until a privileged instruction is executed
     * `vmexit` happens when privilege is required
-    * Hardware support also allows the hypervisor to control when `vmexit` happens (in other words, which instructions can trigger a trap)
+    * Hardware support provides `VMCS` structure (one per VM) to allow the hypervisor to control when `vmexit` happens (in other words, which instructions can trigger a trap)
+    * `VMCS` stores host and guest state, exit conditions, and pointers to other structures
+    * `VMCS` can only be accessed via `VMREAD` and `VMWRITE` privileged instructions
+    * `VMCS` can be configured to trap on interrupts, memory faults, IO access, and other privileged instructions
+    * `VMXON` enables the hypervisor to be run in `VMX ROOT` mode, where it can launch VMs using `vmentry` (also termed `VMLAUNCH`) commands. `VMXOFF` turns off this support for virtualization.

 * Acknowledgements and Suggested Reading
     * [AnandTech blog](https://www.anandtech.com/show/2480/4)